Free AI Santa Video Maker: Personalised Greetings

-Create a personalised AI Santa video for any occasion, any audience, in minutes.
-Write your message, choose a festive style, and get a polished Santa greeting video without hiring actors, booking studios, or owning a single camera.
+Create a personalised AI Santa video for any occasion and any audience, in just a few minutes.
+Simply write your message, choose a festive style, and receive a polished Santa greeting video without hiring actors, booking studios, or owning a single camera.

 Realistic Santa presenter, ready to deliver your message

-Skip the Santa suit hire.
+Skip renting a Santa suit.
 Choose from a library of festive avatar presenters and deliver your exact words in a warm, expressive performance with precise lip-sync.
-Every phrase lands naturally because the presenter is synchronised word-for-word to your script.
-Whether you write a heartfelt family message or a playful office greeting, the performance matches the tone you set.
-With AI lip sync powering each video, mouth movements, pacing, and vocal delivery all align frame-by-frame for a result that looks and feels professionally filmed.
+Every phrase feels natural because the presenter is synchronised word-for-word with your script.
+Whether you write a heartfelt message for your family or a playful greeting for your office, the performance matches the tone you set.
+With AI lip sync powering each video, mouth movements, pacing, and vocal delivery all align frame by frame for a result that looks and feels professionally filmed.

 Start with any written message and get a finished video in minutes.
-Paste a few sentences, a full letter, or a personalised name-and-wish combination, and the platform builds the scene around your words automatically.
+Paste a few sentences, a full letter, or a personalised name-and-wish combination, and the platform automatically builds the scene around your words.
 The text-to-video engine matches your script to the right visual pacing, scene length, and narration timing without manual editing.
 You can write something completely different for each recipient and generate every version at the same speed.
-This is what script-to-video was built for: consistent quality at any volume, from one video to hundreds.
+This is what script-to-video was designed for: consistent quality at any scale, from a single video to hundreds.

 Festive Backgrounds and Scene Customisation